developer-friendly/blog/docs/posts/0010-cert-manager.md

-All that said, I have to say that I consider this to be an [implementation bug][the relevant GitHub issue] when cert-manager does not provide you with a clean interface to easily pass around IAM Role ARN and expect the underlying client to assume it with the web identity token flow.
+All that said, I have to say that I consider this to be an [implementation bug][the relevant GitHub issue] when cert-manager does not provide you with a clean interface to easily pass around IAM Role ARN.
+The cert-manager controller SHOULD be able to assume the role it is given with the web identity flow!

 Regardless of such shortage, in this section, I'll provide you a simpler way around this.